Meteora sporadica

-Meteora sporadica is a mysterious free-living protozoan discovered in 2002 during sampling at a depth of 1,230 meters below sea level in the Sporades Basin, part of the Mediterranean Sea.
-So far it is the only species of the genus Meteora.
+Meteora sporadica is a free-living species of protozoan discovered in 2002 during sampling at a depth of 1,230 meters below sea level in the Sporades Basin, part of the Mediterranean Sea.
+It is the only named species of the genus Meteora.

-It was placed as Eukaryota incertae sedis due to its unique morphology unlike any other group of protists.
+It was placed as Protista incertae sedis due to its unique morphology unlike any other group of protists.
 Two decades later, a 2022 phylogenetic analysis of Meteora still was not able to solidly relate it to any known group of eukaryotes, suggesting that it could be a new high-level eukaryotic group.
 In 2024 it was revealed to be related to Hemimastigophora.
+This was clarified in the 2025 description of Solarion arienae, which placed Meteora and Solarion as sister taxa within a new clade Caelestes, in turn sister to hemimastigophorans.